HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 NOTE: When mounting the microwave oven, thread power cord through hole in bottom of top cabinet.
 Keep it tight throughout Steps 1–3.
 Do not pinch cord or lift oven by pulling cord.

-slots at back bottom edge onto four lower tabs of mounting plate.
-2 Rotate front of oven up against cabinet
+Slots at back bottom edge onto four lower tabs of mounting plate.
+2. Rotate front of oven up against cabinet.

+2 Rotate front of oven up against cabinet bottom.
 3 Insert a self-aligning screw through one of the top cabinet holes.
 Temporarily secure the oven by turning the screw at least two full turns after the threads have engaged.
 (It will be completely tightened later.)
 Be sure to keep power cord tight.
 Be careful not to pinch the cord, especially when mounting flush to bottom of cabinet.

 4 Attach the microwave oven to the top cabinet.

-Turn two full turns on screw.
+Turn the screw two full turns.

 Diagram showing electrical circuit setup with screwdrivers and a control panel, illustrating wiring connections.

 7 Tighten the outer two screws to the top of the microwave oven.
-(While tightening screws, hold the microwave oven in place against the wall and the top cabinet.)
+(While tightening the screws, hold the microwave oven in place against the wall and the top cabinet.)

 A6.
 ADJUST THE EXHAUST ADAPTOR